Causes, Diagnosis & Treatment Of Lower Abdominal Pain

 6. Pelvic disease (PID)

-Pelvic disease also referred to as PID is another common explanation for lower abdominal pain in women. it’s an ascending infection of the feminine genital tract.
-The disease regularly include the belly, Fallopian tube , ovaries and tissues encompassing the belly and ovaries.
+The pelvic disease also referred to as PID is another common explanation for lower abdominal pain in women. it’s an ascending infection of the feminine genital tract.
+The disease regularly includes the belly, Fallopian tube, ovaries, and tissues encompassing the belly and ovaries.

-This contamination is brought about by explicitly communicated sicknesses in around 95 percent of cases. it’s an infection commonly seen in women between the ages of 16 and 30, although can occur in any woman who is sexually active and have quite one sexual partner.
+This contamination is brought about by explicitly communicated sicknesses in around 95 percent of cases. it’s an infection commonly seen in women between the ages of 16 and 30, although can occur in any sexually active woman and have quite one sexual partner.

-If not diagnosed and treated in time, it could lead on to severe infections, infertility and increased risk of extrauterine pregnancy .
+If not diagnosed and treated in time, it could lead to severe infections, infertility, and an increased risk of extrauterine pregnancy.